History | Athletic Club Official Website

 The first 100 years

-This is the first decade without a title in Athletic’s history.
+This is the first decade without a trophy in Athletic’s history.
 After the Bosman ruling, the club must rise to the challenge in order to keep competing.
-Despite everything, the red-and-white team continues to play in Europe, finishes second in the league and qualifies for the Champions League.
-The Club celebrates its first Centenary.
+Despite everything, the Zurigorri continues to play in Europe, finishes second in the league and qualifies for the Champions League.
+The club celebrates its first Centenary.

 1992